-A multipurpose gym for martial arts, body building, and dancing will be open soon.
+A multipurpose gym for fitness, martial arts, body building, and dancing is situated under the Tennis courts.

-For more information please contact ext.: 2043/2044 or sportdep@ndu.edu.lb
+For more information please contact ext.: 2043/2044 or sportdep@ndu.edu.lb have a full-time faculty member as an advisor.
+The Student Student Activities Office also assits students and clubs in organizing pulic events on Campus.